Here are some of the people you might meet if you take part in the START trial.

 Alex leads the START project.
 She is a is a developmental psychologist at the University of Oxford and will be running some of the assessment visits.

-Maryna will be helping with the START toddler assessments.
+Maryna will be helping with some of the START toddler assessments.
 Maryna joins us from Ukraine where she has many years’ experience in diagnostic assessments, and working with children with special educational needs.

 Other members of the START team, past and present